 Your placenta acts as a life supply for your baby during pregnancy and if it were full of toxins this would make a very dangerous organ for your baby to be fed from, therefore it is not possible for the placenta to be ‘full of waste’.
 The placenta acted as a gateway for nutrient supply to your baby and waste from your baby to be passed back to your body to be filtered through your organs.
 There are small amounts of heavy metals in the placenta however it is scientifically proven that these levels are no greater than normal levels of heavy metals found in the body and in mothers colostrum and breast milk.

 To some extent the heat process when preparing TCM capsules may affect the stem cells, hormones and B vitamins but to what degree is unknown.
 Minerals such as iron are not damaged by heat and there may be minimal damage to other nutrients found in the placenta.

 Placenta capsules contain 100% placenta – nothing else.
-All specialists use vegetable cellulose capsules only, so they are safe for vegetarians and vegans.
+I use vegetable cellulose capsules only, so they are safe for vegetarians and vegans.
 When preparing Traditional Chinese Medicine capsules, the placenta is steamed with lemon (for grounding), ginger (for circulation) and chilli (for heat), which are added to the water below when steaming.